 Picking the Right Gear

 Backpacking in Vietnam requires a lot of walking.
 In the main cities like Ho Chi Minh, there are many tiny alleyways that buses and cars cannot get through, so you often have to carry your luggage and walk some distance.
 On buses and trains, your luggage may be shoved with others to make space.
 You’d want a backpack that’s sturdy and comfortable!
-There are also some organizing and anti-theft gear that will give you peace of mind:
+There are also some organizing and anti-theft gear for your Vietnam packing list that will give you peace of mind:

-- If you plan to pack carry-on only: REI Co-op Ruckpack 40 Pack: This is a very simple and straightforward backpack with just one main front-load compartment and a handy side panel.
+- If you plan to pack carry-on only, Pacsafe Venturesafe EXP45: This is a very simple and straightforward backpack with all of the awesome anti-theft technology, and I especially like that it opens up like a suitcase.

-The key to packing light is to pack enough clothes for a week, regardless of how long the trip is.
+The key to having a light Vietnam packing list is to bring enough clothes for a week, regardless of how long the trip is.
 Doing laundry is very cheap in Vietnam, but I’d keep my favorite clothes at home so I don’t risk ruining them!
 Covering up is required when visiting temples, and the locals generally dress modestly, so keep that in mind when picking out your clothes:

 - 3 tank tops